Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Comparative Study

-\paragraph*{Abstractness} Abstractness, in this context, refers to the ability of the unfolded optimizer to learn effective inference rules even when the original optimization objective does not accurately represent the true underlying task.
-Among the considered methodologies, {\em learning hyperparameters} offers only limited abstractness, as it retains the exact optimization structure and merely tunes the iterative dynamics.
+\paragraph*{Abstractness} Abstractness, in this context, refers to the ability to learn effective inference rules even when the original optimization objective does not accurately represent the true underlying task.
+Among the considered methodologies, {\em learning hyperparameters} offers only limited abstractness, as it retains the exact optimization structure.
 While the trainable nature of its hyperparameters introduces some flexibility compared to the conventional solver, its inference behavior remains tightly coupled to the original objective formulation.
 A similar property holds for {\em learning correction terms}, although the inclusion of neural correction modules introduces additional degrees of freedom.
-These corrections can adapt through supervised learning to partially compensate for modeling inaccuracies and mismatched objectives, providing a moderate level of abstraction while preserving interpretability.
 The remaining approaches provide increased abstractness by allowing the optimizer to deviate more freely from the original mathematical formulation.
-In {\em learning objective parameters}, each iteration can adapt its own learned objective, effectively redefining what is being optimized at each step to better align with the data-driven task.
-The {\em \ac{dnn} inductive bias} approach achieves the highest degree of abstractness: by implementing each iteration as a \ac{dnn}, the learned mappings are no longer constrained by the structure of the original solver, thus allowing the model to discover highly flexible and potentially more accurate inference rules directly from data.
+In {\em learning objective parameters}, each iteration can effectively redefine what is being optimized at each step to better align with the data-driven task. {\em \ac{dnn} inductive bias} achieves the highest degree of abstractness: by implementing each iteration as a \ac{dnn}, the learned mappings are no longer constrained by the structure of the original solver, thus allowing the model to discover highly flexible inference rules directly from data.